Tpgainz/undercover/README.md

-# Mister White 🎮
+# Undercover 🎮

-"Mister White" is a **fun** and **engaging** game designed to be played with friends or family in real life.
+"Undercover" is a **fun** and **engaging** game designed to be played with friends or family in real life.
 It's a guessing game that involves identifying intruders among the players, with a twist of having a mysterious character known as "Mister White."

 ## 🌟 Version